 DO NOT argue with the police.
 First, if you are uncooperative with the police after getting pulled over, you may lose your license, even if your BAC levels are not over 0.08%.
 Second, by trying to reason with the police, you may end up making it evident that you are really not 100% in your senses.
 Slurred speech, inappropriate driving, inability to walk properly – these are all clear indicators that you are under the influence of something.
 It could be alcohol, it could be an intoxicating substance, or it could be a prescription drug.
 Whatever it is, the police will figure it out.
 Do not make things more difficult for yourself by arguing with them.

 DO NOT make any sweeping statements.
 When a person is drunk, not only is their ability to drive impaired, but also their ability to think straight.
 In such a situation, you really do not want to give a full-scale testimony to the police.
 So while we do believe that being cooperative will be in your interest, this does not mean that you should immediately admit guilt and tell them exactly how many drinks you had that night.
 Instead, do your best to stay calm, cooperate with their tests, and then contact a Nampa DUI lawyer to handle your case from thereon.
-This is the best thing you can do for yourself.
+Getting legal representation with a defense strategy is the best thing you can do for yourself.

 Penalties and Consequences for DUI Charges in Idaho